Frequently Asked Questions

 We realize that the complexities related to COVID-19 disruptions may cause concern and confusion for CMU students and families.
 Please know that The HUB is available to help you navigate financial issues you may be facing.
 Reach out to us at firstname.lastname@example.org or contact your HUB liaison directly.

-May I apply for both CARES and TESF funds?
+Can I apply for both a student emergency grant and TESF assistance?

-Yes, a student may apply for both funds, and receive funds from both, if the need is acute and the student is otherwise eligible.
+Yes, a student may apply for both funds, and receive assistance from both, if the need is acute and the student is otherwise eligible.

 Can a parent or family member apply on behalf of a CMU student?

 No. Only a CMU student may apply for a student emergency grant or TESF assistance.
 Parents or family members who financially support a CMU student may speak to their HUB liaison regarding finances and/or financial concerns, as long as the student has given CMU permission to do so.

 Can international students and undocumented (DACA) students receive HEERF grants?

 Yes.
 The Department of Education's final rule on student eligibility for HEERF states that all students who are or were enrolled in an institution of higher education during the COVID-19 national emergency are eligible for emergency financial aid grants from the HEERF, regardless of whether they completed a FAFSA or are eligible for Title IV aid.
 That includes citizens, permanent residents, refugees, asylum seekers, Deferred Action for Childhood Arrival (DACA) recipients, other DREAMers, and similar undocumented students.
 International students may also receive HEERF.
 However, institutions must ensure that funds go to students who have exceptional need.
 The Department encourages institutions to prioritize domestic students, especially undergraduates, in allocating this funding.
 This includes citizens, permanent residents, refugees, asylum seekers, DACA recipients, other DREAMers, and similar undocumented students.

 Can students who are studying abroad receive HEERF grants?